-CPAP machines have an internal motor which provides air pressure to help keep the airway open throughout the night, assisting in getting the adequate amount of air to the lungs.
+PAP machines have an internal motor which provides air pressure at a specific pressure setting, helping keep the airway open throughout the night, assisting in getting an adequate amount of oxygen to the lungs.
 This means less choking, gasping, and waking up during the night.
 It means better sleep, and your body isn't deprived of the oxygen that it needs to keep you healthy.
 CPAP devices are mostly quiet (under 30 decibels) and some are very small and lightweight - designed with busy lives in mind.

 Many CPAP users find that using a CPAP device is a restorative and life-changing treatment.
 Provided you commit to the treatment, you will see many benefits including: